Community Outreach Non Profit Organization

 .Pain in the breast or nipple

-We Care 2 Agency realized that lending a helping hand to people in need transforms their lives and gives them the strength and fortitude to fight and live life to the fullest
+We Care 2 Agency realized that lending a helping hand to people in need transforms their lives and given them the strength and fortitude to fight and live life to the fullest

 .Black women are more likely to be diagnosed with breast cancer before the age of 50